Improved model-based clustering performance using Bayesian initialization averaging: Illustrative Data Sets

 \section{Illustrative Data Sets}

 Three types of data set are used as motivating examples in testing the BIA method.
-The first type is multivariate continuous data (the \emph{AIS} data set); the second type is multivariate categorical data (the \emph{Carcinoma} and \emph{Alzheimer's} data sets); the third type is network data (the \emph{Karate} data set).
+The first type is multivariate continuous data (the \emph{AIS} data set and a simulated data set taken from \cite{Baudry2015}); the second type is multivariate categorical data (two further simulated data sets and the \emph{Carcinoma} and \emph{Alzheimer's} data sets); the third type is network data (the \emph{Karate} data set).
 These are described below.